-U.S. Dept. of Veterans Affairs - MS Centers of Excellence
+U.S. Department of Veterans Affairs - MS Centers of Excellence

-In 2003 the Department of Veterans Affairs established the VA MS Centers of Excellence (MSCoE).
-The MSCoE utilize a network of regional programs, telemedicine and informatics to:
+The Department of Veterans Affairs established the VA MS Centers of Excellence (MSCoE)

 - enhance MS education for patients, caregivers and providers

-To find out if you are eligible, read the VA eligibility criteria
+To find out if you are eligible for VA Disability Benefits

-When applying for benefits, make sure you have a complete and ongoing journal of:
+When applying for benefits, make sure you have: